 Momcozy - A FemTech Leader Highlights Technology and Workplace Support for Mothers

-MANILA, PHILIPPINES, March 19, 2026 /EINPresswire.com/ -- As the number of Filipino women pursue careers alongside motherhood continues to rise, new data highlights the ongoing challenges mothers face when balancing family responsibilities with professional ambitions.
+SYDNEY, AUSTRALIA, March 21, 2026 /EINPresswire.com/ -- As the number of Australian women pursue careers alongside motherhood continues to rise, new data highlights the ongoing challenges mothers face when balancing family responsibilities with professional ambitions.

-In the Philippines, women's labour force participation reached 40.42% in 2026, compared to 59.58% for men, according to data from the Philippine Statistics Authority.
-Even with female participation steadily increasing over the past decade, many women still step away from the workforce after childbirth due to caregiving responsibilities and childcare constraints.
+In Australia, women's labour force participation is around 61-62%, compared to around 70% for men, according to data from the Australian Bureau of Statistics.
+Australia's female participation has evolved beyond the traditional 'M-curve' into a sustained plateau.
+Despite this progress, the 'motherhood penalty persists, many omen still step away from the workforce after childbirth due to caregiving responsibilities and childcare constraints.

-This triple burden - "motherhood penalty" is driven by a systemic cycle of career stagnation, which limits women's lifetime earnings.
-Filipino mothers often face an "experience gap," where taking maternity leave or adjusting work hours for caregiving can limit opportunities for promotions or leadership positions.
-This burden is further compounded by a disproportionate caregiving load, with Filipino women performing 84% of all household and caregiving work.
-Furthermore, a rigid corporate culture of 'presenteeism" continues to sideline mothers in favor of those able to work long office hours.
+This triple burden - "motherhood penalty" is driven by a systemic cycle of career stagnation, resulting in an estimated 55% lifetime earnings gap for Australian mothers.
+In Australia's merit-based system, contributing to a persistent earnings gap and slower career progression for mothers.
+This burden is further compounded by a disproportionate caregiving load, with women continuing to shoulder a disproportionately higher share of unpaid work.
+Furthermore, 'proximity bias' and the 'Ideal Worker' norm favor uninterrupted availability, structurally sidelining Australian mothers from leadership.

 Against this backdrop, global maternity and baby care brand Momcozy is advocating for stronger workplace support and innovative solutions that help mothers maintain confidence and flexibility during the transition into parenthood.